Subject Matter Expert:

 PROTECTION OF PERSONALLY IDENTIFIABLE INFORMATION (PII) – All systems that house certain types of information classified as "High," such as PII, are subject to the Pennsylvania Data Security Breach Notification Laws, (PA Statutes, Title 73, Ch.
 43, §2301 -2308, 2329) and/or other applicable data breach notification laws.
-University systems, regardless of the classification of information maintained, must be scanned appropriately to identify PII using University approved scanning procedures.
+University systems classified as High and Restricted must be scanned appropriately to identify PII using University approved scanning procedures.
 Users of University systems shall utilize the results of required scanning to facilitate proper handling of any and all PII identified.
-Approved scanning procedures are defined in Administrative Guideline ADG08.

 VENDOR CONTRACTS – In the event that a unit, department, or individual seeks to enter into a contract that involves PII, that particular unit, department, or individual is responsible for ensuring that adequate and appropriate safeguards and contractual provisions are in place relating to the collection, access, use, dissemination, and/or storage of this PII before entering the contract.
 Moreover, before a unit, department, or individual enters into a contract that involves the use of PII, that unit, department, or individual must (1) notify and consult every other unit or department across the University involved, either directly or indirectly, about the necessity for PII in the performance of the contract, (2) seek approval from every other unit or department across the University whose interests in or records of PII may be disclosed or utilized in performance of the contract, and (3) seek approval from the Privacy Office.
 The applicable safeguards shall be documented in writing in an appropriate manner to ensure compliance.